 15. Union Station

-Another institution that has been under renovation for a lonnng time, Union Station is creating new retail and restaurants for its daily throngs of commuters, but the Grand Hall is still its old majestic self.
+Another institution that has been under renovation for a lonnng time, Union Station has recently opened new retail and restaurants for its daily throngs of commuters, but the Grand Hall is still its old majestic self.

-Just across the street from Union Station, the only hotel to make my list is the Royal York for its sheer grandeur and luxurious old-school lobby.
+Just across the street from Union Station, the only hotel to make this list is the Royal York for its sheer grandeur and luxurious old-school lobby.